AusClimateService/npcp/reports/phase1/phase1_report.md

 In contrast, the QME method (i.e. the other option for univariate bias correction) essentially "did no harm" in the sense that it did not dramatically inflate the model bias for particular metrics and RCM/GCM combinations.
-A detailed analysis of why the QME and ECDFm method performed differently in specific instances despite their obvious methodological similarities was beyond the scope of this paper, but we hypothesise that it could be related to the data transform that the QME method
+A detailed analysis of why the QME and ECDFm methods performed differently in specific instances despite their obvious methodological similarities was beyond the scope of this paper, but we hypothesise that it could be related to the data transform that the QME method